 In my mind, the minimum requirement, and a reasonable expectation of all vegans, is that we don't willfully eat meat, dairy, or eggs.

 These industries, unlike those which make household cleaners or tooth floss for example, cannot exist without pointed animal exploitation.

 Meat, dairy, and eggs are by their very nature exploitive - and as such should become obsolete.

 In order for this to happen, vegans need to not spend money on them.

 However, Kalel maintains that purchasing animal products is not something consumers should feel bad about.

 She said: "I want to fight the stereotype that you have to follow all these rules in order to call yourself a vegan.
 People don't need to feel guilty because there's five things they're still holding on to."

-While I don’t think that attacking others for their purchases is effective, I would argue that Kalel, myself, and every average Jane or Joe striving to be be an ethical consumer should feel guilty about less-than-perfect choices.
+While I don't think that attacking others for their purchases is effective, I would argue that Kalel, myself, and every average Jane or Joe striving to be be an ethical consumer should feel some level of guilt about less-than-perfect choices.

 I know I do.
-That’s why I'm always striving to do better.
+That's what drives me to do better.

 After I bought the aforementioned standard-brand razor I asked myself an important question that I wish I'd thought more carefully about sooner.